Abuse Mailbox

 Tools Available

-The External Abuse Mailbox module offers multiple tools to manage email reports and detections:
+The Customer Abuse Mailbox module offers multiple tools to manage email reports and detections:

-- All Email Submissions – Inbox-style audit of all reported emails, with threat analysis details for each report.
+• All Email Submissions – Filterable inbox-style audit of all reported emails, with threat analysis details for each report.

 How to Evaluate Reports